Review and road test of the Bentley Continental GT Convertible

-Under the bonnet lies a twin turbo W12 TSI engine, as before, but this one is the lightly revised unit that first made its debut in the brand's Bentayga SUV.
-The big news though, is that this time round, it's been mated to a far more modern automatic gearbox, the twin clutch PDK transmission used in Porsche's Panamera.
-In fact, much about this car is shared with the Panamera, including the new lighter, stiffer, stronger MSB platform, though in this case, it's 200mm shorter in keeping with this model's Coupe remit.
-This chassis, Bentley hopes, will play a major part in making this third generation Conti GT model the rewarding driving machine its predecessor never truly was.
+As with the Coupe version of this car, there's a choice of either 542bhp 4.0-litre V8 power or a 626bhp 6.0-litre W12 TSI engine and either way, we're promised that the refinement served up on the move in this GT Convertible will be virtually the same as in the fixed-top model.
+62mph from rest in the W12 takes just 3.7s, with the V8 just a couple of tenths behind.
+Of course, the under-bonnet engineering's the same as in the fixed top too.
+So instead of the old-school-style automatic gearbox fitted to the previous generation GTC, you get a modern twin clutch PDK transmission borrowed from Porsche's Panamera.
+In fact, much about this car is shared with the Panamera, including the new lighter, stiffer, stronger MSB platform, though in this case, it's 200mm shorter in keeping with this model's gentleman's sportscar remit.
+This chassis, Bentley hopes, will play a major part in making this second generation Conti GTC the rewarding driving machine its predecessor never truly was.
 That's not only because it's torsionally stiffer - though that obviously helps - but mainly because it supports an engineering format that sees the wheels pushed further forward and the engine moved rearward, so considerably improving weight distribution.

 Another key change lies with the introduction of a new all-wheel drive system.
 The old set-up featured a fixed 40:60 split between front and rear wheels and left the car understeering rather easily when you tried to push it along.
 In contrast, the new Active All-Wheel-Drive' package can constantly vary front-to-rear torque split depending on the driving situation and deliberately leaves the car using rear wheel drive as much as possible.
 As before, there's air suspension, now a three-chamber system that works in conjunction with the clever 48V electro-mechanical anti-roll bars first seen on the Bentayga.
 Suspension feel is one of the things you can influence via three provided driving modes - 'Sport', 'Comfort' and 'Bentley'.
 Steering feel and throttle response also get tweaked with the settings.